three-cubed/prettypay/README.md

 ## Set-up <a name="set-up"></a>

 Before you start, remember that Prettypay is designed for use with EJS.
 The page in which you wish to use Prettypay must be an EJS page.
-(This would mean the root project directory has NPM initialised and has the EJS node package installed.)
+(This would mean the root project directory has NPM initialised, and has the EJS node package installed.)

 Install Prettypay into your root directory with the command: